oils-for-unix/oils.vim/doc/algorithms.md

 ## Background: YSH Syntax Has Lexer Modes

-YSH syntax is derived from Unix shell, which means that it has [lexer modes](https://www.oilshell.org/blog/2017/12/17.html).
+YSH syntax is derived from Unix shell syntax, which means that it has [lexer modes](https://www.oilshell.org/blog/2017/12/17.html).
 The modes are roughly:

 1. Commands - `echo hi`